How to Start an LLC in West Virginia? (Step-By-Step Guide)

 You must complete the Appointment of Registered Agent form to appoint an agent.
 This form can be found on the West Virginia Secretary of State's website [2].

-West Virginia Articles of Organization are the document that legally creates a limited liability company in West Virginia.
-They must be filed with the West Virginia Secretary of State's office.
-The filing fee is $100.
+The Articles of Organization is the document that officially creates your LLC in West Virginia.
+Without it, your LLC doesn't legally exist.
+You file it with the West Virginia Secretary of State's office, and the filing fee is $100.

 - The principal office address for the LLC